Snow and Ice Removal

 Chloride is virtually impossible to remove from a waterbody.
 Once it’s there, it’s there for good.
 Just one teaspoon of salt contains enough chloride to pollute five gallons of water forever.
 And according to the Minnesota Pollution Control Agency, we apply an estimated 365,000 tons of it in the Twin Cities metro area each year.
 Research shows that 78 percent of that salt is either transported to groundwater or remains in the local lakes and wetlands.

-Shovel, Scrape, Repeat
+Shovel, Scrape, or Sweep — and Repeat

 If It’s Too Cold, Don’t Use Salt

-Salt and deicers only work in certain temperature ranges.
 Traditional road salt (sodium chloride) doesn’t work below 15 degrees F. Other products made of magnesium chloride, calcium chloride or urea have different melting temperatures, but the bottom line is that if it’s too cold, none of them will work.

 When you think you need to apply salt, check the temperature first and read the label on your deicer product carefully to make sure it will work under the relevant weather conditions.